Mayor of San Francisco: Elections

-The mayor of San Francisco is elected every four years; elections take place one year before United States presidential elections on election day in November.
+The mayor of San Francisco is elected every four years; until 2019 elections took place one year before United States presidential elections on election day in November.
 Candidates must live and be registered to vote in San Francisco at the time of the election.
 The mayor is usually sworn in on the January 8 following the election.

-The next election for a full mayoral term will be in 2023.
+The most recent election for a full mayoral term occurred in 2024.
+In 2022, San Francisco voters passed Proposition H, which changed mayoral elections to the same cycle as presidential elections.
+This gave London Breed an additional year to her one full term.
+This change was proposed because of the low turnout in off-year elections.
+For example, 2019 saw a turnout of only 42%, while 2020 saw 86% turnout.

 Under the California constitution, all city elections in the state are conducted on a non-partisan basis.
 As a result, candidates' party affiliations are not listed on the ballot, and multiple candidates from a single party can run in the election.

 Mayoral elections were originally run under a two-round system.
 If no candidate received a simple majority of votes in the general election, the two candidates who received the most votes competed in a second runoff election held several weeks later.
 In 2002, the election system for city officials was overhauled as a result of a citywide referendum.
 The new system, known as instant-runoff voting, allows voters to select and rank three candidates based on their preferences.
 If no one wins more than half of the first-choice votes, the candidate with the fewest votes is eliminated and second-choice votes (and third-choice votes, if necessary) are counted until a candidate captures the majority.
 This eliminates the need to hold a separate runoff election and saves money.
 This was first implemented in the 2004 Board of Supervisors election after two years of preparation.
 In 2007, the new system was implemented in the mayoral election for the first time.

-In 2022, San Francisco voters passed Proposition H which changed the mayoral elections to the same cycle as presidential elections.
-This gives London Breed an additional year to her first full term.
-This change was proposed because of the low turnout of off-year elections.
-For example, 2019 saw a turnout of only 42%, while 2020 saw 86% turnout.

 Salary and benefits

-As of 2017, the mayor is paid an annual salary of $342,974, the highest mayoral salary in the United States.
+As of 2024, the mayor is paid an annual salary of $364,582, the highest mayoral salary in the United States.
 Nine city public employees earned higher salaries than the mayor, including the chief investment officer and the managing director of the San Francisco Employees' Retirement System, who oversee the city's pension plan.
+Current Mayor Daniel Lurie decided to return all but $1 of his annual salary back to San Francisco.

-Unlike a few other American cities, the San Francisco mayor does not have an official residence; in the 1990s, Mayor Willie Brown unsuccessfully pushed to acquire the Yerba Buena Island mansion formerly held used by U.S. Navy admirals as a ceremonial residence for the mayor.
+Unlike a few other American cities, the San Francisco mayor does not have an official residence; in the 1990s, Mayor Willie Brown unsuccessfully pushed to acquire the Yerba Buena Island mansion formerly used by U.S. Navy admirals as a ceremonial residence for the mayor.